BannerImg

 The illuminated Mysore Palace during the Dasara festival

 As the name suggests, the Mysore Dasara is celebrated in Mysore/Mysuru city.
 It usually falls in the month of October but the dates differ every year as it is based on the Hindu calendar, according to which Dasara or Dussehra falls on the 10th day of the bright half (shukla paksha) of the month of Ashvin (Ashwayuja).
-This year, 2023, the Mysore Dasara will be celebrated on October 24th.
+This year, 2024, the Mysore Dasara will be celebrated from 03rd October to 12th October.

 The Mysore Dasara festival is generally celebrated with great pomp and show every year, this year is no different.
 The focus this year will be on traditional rituals and the entire event will be held exclusively at the Mysore Palace.